jbkieffer/data-cleaning/cleaning-excel.md

 ## Consolidate Terms

 Imposing consistency on data is another common cleaning step.
 Inconsistent use of terms, abbreviations, decimals, and other data elements can limit the usefulness of our data and hinder analysis.
 In Excel, we can consolidate terms using `Find and Replace`.
-We are going to replace the EN abbreviation for `Language` with the full term English.
-We are not going to fill in cells where `Language` data is missing.
+We are going to replace the term "English" in the `Language` column with the abbreviation "EN".

 Be sure you are working in your saved file in the `/outputs` directory, e.g.: `/outputs/doaj-article-sample-clean.csv`